volume12 1942-1943

 where Tarzan becomes involved in the quarrel

-between the two queens: Elna and Nyra
+between the two potential queens: Elna and Nyra

 Elna having escaped with Tarzan, Nyra takes the power